zushu/homework/README.md

 # homeworks

-homeworks from metu ceng, not all are complete.
+some homeworks from metu ceng.